julianocosta89/otel-lab/lab/src/forecast/README.md

     go.opentelemetry.io/otel/sdk/metric v1.33.0
     ```

-1. Create a file named `initOtel.go` and paste the following content to it:
+1. Create a file named `initOtel.go` and paste the following content into it:

     ```golang
     package main